Wirecloud/wirecloud/docs/user_guide.md

 -   **New workspace** creates a new workspace
 -   **Embed** shows info about how to embed current workspace in other web pages
+-   **Share** shows the sharing configuration of the current workspace
 -   **Upload to my resources** allows you to save the current workspace to the local catalogue for later usage

-If you want to create a new workspace named "History Info", choose "New workspace" in the dropdown menu:
+If you want to create a new workspace named "History Info", choose *New workspace* in the dropdown menu:

 ![create_workspace/4.png](images/user_guide/create_workspace/4.png)